ajwu100/GROUP-9-PROJECT-1/README.md

 ### Coded by Autumn Demonet

-To view the code used to analyze the impact of home type and home age on the value of a property, look at: house_attributes.ipynb
+house_attributes.ipynb is the code used to analyze the impact of home type and home age on the value of a property

 PNG Files: